Haridas Mundhra

 Haridas Mundhra (हरिदास मूंदड़ा; died January 6, 2018) was a Calcutta-based stock speculator who was found guilty and imprisoned in the first big financial scandal of newly independent India in the 1950s.

-The Mundhra scandal exposed the nexus between the Bureaucracy, stock market speculators and small rogue businessmen.
-It also brought to light rifts between the then Prime Minister Jawaharlal Nehru and his son-in-law Feroze Gandhi, and also led to the resignation of India's then finance minister T. T. Krishnamachari.
+The Mundhra scandal exposed the nexus between the bureaucracy, stock market speculators and small rogue businessmen.
+It also brought to light rifts between the then Prime Minister Jawaharlal Nehru and his son-in-law Feroze Gandhi, and led to the resignation of India's then finance minister T. T. Krishnamachari.

 Life

-Born into a trading family with two younger brothers- Tulsi Das Mundhra and Manmohan Das Mundhra, Mundhra started life as a light-bulb salesman, and pyramided his holdings by "fast deals and stock juggling", buying shares of small companies and hiking their prices up through circular trading and rumour mongering into a Rs.
+Born into a trading family with two younger brothers, Tulsi Das Mundhra and Manmohan Das Mundhra, Mundhra started life as a light-bulb salesman, and pyramided his holdings with "fast deals and stock juggling", buying shares of small companies and hiking their prices up through circular trading and rumour mongering into a Rs.
 40 million (US$10 million) empire.
-However, by the mid-50s, his business empire was unravelling, and he came to be known for his somewhat questionable ethics.
+However, by the mid-1950s, his business empire was unravelling, and he came to be known for his somewhat questionable ethics.
 In 1956, he was indicted by the Bombay Stock Exchange for selling forged shares.

 In 1957, Mundhra got the government-owned Life Insurance Corporation (LIC) to invest Rs.
-12.4 million (about US$3.2 million at the time) in the shares of six troubled companies of whom Mundhra held a large number of shares which he was trying to boost by rigging the market: Richardson Cruddas, Jessops & Company, Smith Stanistreet, Osler Lamps, Agnelo Brothers and British India Corporation.
-The investment was done under governmental pressure and bypassed the LIC's investment committee, which was informed of this decision only after the deal had gone through.
+12.4 million (about US$3.2 million at the time) in the shares of six troubled companies in which Mundhra held a large number of shares which he was trying to boost by rigging the market: Richardson Cruddas, Jessops & Company, Smith Stanistreet, Osler Lamps, Agnelo Brothers and British India Corporation.
+The investment was done under governmental pressure and bypassed LIC's investment committee, which was informed of this decision only after the deal had gone through.
 In the event, LIC lost most of the money.

-The Mundhra Scandal
+Mundhra Scandal

 The irregularity was highlighted in 1958 by Feroze Gandhi of the Indian National Congress party, who represented the Rae Bareli seat in the Parliament of India.
 Jawaharlal Nehru was Prime Minister at the time, and Feroze was married to his daughter Indira Gandhi.
 Nehru, as the leader of the ruling Congress party, wished to have the LIC matter handled quietly since it might show the government in a poor light.

 However, Feroze Gandhi was the primary force behind an anti-corruption movement that in 1956 resulted in imprisonment of one of India's wealthiest men, Ram Kishan Dalmia, for defrauding his life insurance company.
-Subsequently, the parliament had passed the Life Insurance of India Act on 19 June 1956, under which 245 firms were nationalised and consolidated under the Life Insurance Corporation.
+Subsequently, Parliament passed the Life Insurance of India Act on 19 June 1956, under which 245 firms were nationalised and consolidated under the Life Insurance Corporation.
 Hence, he looked upon the LIC as a "child of Parliament".
 He would have no softpedalling on the matter, and took the case directly to parliament: